 Destination weddings are often multi-day affairs that involve guests trickling into the location over the course of several days.
 With this in mind, brides and grooms often fret over their duties of playing party hosts.

 The biggest question that pops up here is: how responsible are brides and grooms for their guests’ pre and post-wedding entertainment?
 The answer is…it’s entirely up to you!

 If you want to plan out activities for a full week of pre-wedding fun, go for it.
 If you don’t, there’s no need.
-Just ask guests to arrive in time for the big day.
-If they choose to come early, they can explore your chosen destination at their leisure and take in sights and events of their choice.
+Just ask guests to arrive on time for the big day.
+If they choose to come early, they can explore your chosen destination at their leisure and take in the sights and events of their choice.